Understanding the Difference Between ERP and PIM in eCommerce

 To put it simply, ERP supports the back-end processes necessary for running a business, whereas PIM is all about enhancing sales, marketing, and customer engagement.

-ERP vs. PIM: Product Information Scope
+ERP and PIM: Product Information Scope

 ERP manages basic product attributes like SKUs, dimensions, and stock levels.
 These are essential for managing the logistical side of the business.